-The Geophysical Society of Oklahoma city (GSOC) was chartered as the 6th chapter of the Society of Exploration Geophysicists (SEG) in October, 1952.
-This chapter was largely working geophysicists from Central and Western Oklahoma, with Richard M. Davis elected as first president.
-By 1970, we had grown to nearly 120 members.
-On June 4th 1971 we dedicated a granite monument, marking the site of the 1st reflection seismic survey conducted in the USA.
-Fifty years earlier, a crew of scientists recorded the first seismic data approximately ½ mile west of Penn Square Mall of today.
-This 1921 crew was led by Dr. John C. Karcher from the University of Oklahoma to image an area where oil seeps were noted along Belle Isle Creek.
-The Monument can be seen today in the front lawn of Belle Isle Library
+The Geophysical Society of Oklahoma City (GSOC) was chartered as the sixth chapter of the Society of Exploration Geophysicists (SEG) in October, 1952.
+This chapter was largely working geophysicists from Central and Western Oklahoma.
+By 1970, the Society had grown to nearly one hundred and twenty members, and on June 4, 1971 the GSOC dedicated a granite monument, marking the site of the 1st reflection seismic survey conducted in the USA conducted fifty years earlier by a crew of scientists led by Dr. John C. Karcher.
+This first seismic data was acquired approximately ½ mile west of Penn Square Mall in Oklahoma City.
+The monument can be seen today in the front lawn of Belle Isle Library

-The GSOC holds monthly meetings from September-May and multiple special events throughout the year.
-We make a distinct effort to provide our members with a series of relevant and beneficial technical seminars throughout the year to further each member's continuing education in geophysics as well as provide a venue for members to expand and maintain their professional network.
+Today the society serves nearly two hundred members and is staffed by an annually elected Board of volunteers.
+The GSOC holds monthly meetings from September-May as well as multiple special events throughout the year.
+The Board makes a distinct effort to provide members with a series of relevant and beneficial technical seminars to further each member's continuing education in geophysics as well as provide a venue for members to expand and maintain their professional network.

 GSOC Constitution and By-Laws